 The Scripted Install and Image Install sample jobs for configuring RAID controllers and adapters that come with the ServerGuide Scripting Toolkit are customized for supported controllers in IBM @server and xSeries servers.
-See Chapter 4, "Configuring RAID and Fibre Channel," on page 27 for information on how to create and customize files in the applicable directories of the source tree for specific RAID controllers.
+See Chapter 4, "Configuring RAID and Fibre Channel," on page 27 for information about how to create and customize files in the applicable directories of the source tree for specific RAID controllers.

-You can override some of the environment variables within usrvars.bat by defining new values within the Altiris Deployment Solution GUI.
-See the Altiris Deployment Solution documentation for more information on how to modify jobs or events.
-See "Modifying USRVARS.BAT" on page 19 for more information about the usrvars.bat environment variables.
+You can override some of the environment variables in usrvars.bat by defining new values in the Altiris Deployment Solution interface.
+See the Altiris Deployment Solution documentation for information about how to modify jobs or events.
+See "Modifying USRVARS.BAT" on page 19 for information about the usrvars.bat environment variables.
 You can override the following ServerGuide Scripting Toolkit environment variables.